tc39/proposal-type-annotations/README.md

 interface Point {x: number, y: Number}
 ```

-> Note that in TypeScript, interfaces can define only "object" types.
+> Note that in TypeScript, interfaces can define only "object literal" types.
 This is a constraint in
   TypeScript and not a constraint for JavaScript in this proposal.
+  Therefore the following syntax would be valid JavaScript syntax: `interface Point number`

 ### Importing and exporting types